Benjamin André: Lille

 On 17 July 2019, André signed a four-year deal with Lille, for a reported €8 million transfer fee.
 For his first season with Lille, he played his first UEFA Champions League games.

 André quickly became an important player for Lille.
 He showed himself as a consistent performer and their midfield linchpin, as they won their fourth league title during the 2020–21 season, playing 35 league games and emerging as the team vice-captain.
 Therefore, he was named in the UNFP Team of the Year.

 During the 2021–22 Lille OSC season, he participated in the 1–0 win against PSG in the Trophée des Champions, with the club winning that trophy for the first time ever.
 Later, he helped the team to get out of the 2021–22 UEFA Champions League group stage and played against Chelsea in round of 16.

 On 7 August 2022, André started off the new season under new head coach Paulo Fonseca by scoring Lille's first goal in a 4–1 victory over Auxerre on the league opening weekend, 36 seconds after kick-off.
 On 12 January 2023, he extended his contract with Lille until 2026.
+At the end of the season, he became the team's captain after José Fonte's departure.

+On 2 March 2024, he played his 400th Ligue 1 game in a 0–1 away win against Reims.